-At the end of the 17th century, the Dominican Order established a monastery in Aglona and built the first wooden church.
-After the church burnt down in 1699, a stone monastery building and the present church were built in its place in 1768 -1780.
-The interior of the shrine was created in the 18th-19th century, but the pulpit, the organ, and the confessional were built at the end of the 18th century.
+In the late 17th century, the Dominican Order established its monastery and built the first church in Aglona.
+After the church, which was completed in 1699, burned to the ground, a stone monastery building and the current church were constructed from 1768 to 1780.
+The church’s interior was created in the 18th-19th centuries, and the organ and confessional were made in the late 18th century.

 Marking the 200th anniversary of Aglona Basilica in 1980, Pope John Paul II granted it the title of Basilica minoris, or ‘small basilica’.
 Aglona Basilica is the only bearer of this title in Latvia.